lucarab/GoodMailers/README.md

 This repository provides a GitHub Actions workflow and a shell script to automatically resolve and update IP ranges (IPv4 & IPv6) for common, trusted mail providers ("good mailers").
 The generated `ipv4.txt` and `ipv6.txt` files can be used to whitelist these providers in firewalls or other network appliances.

+The lists are updated daily via a scheduled GitHub Action.

 ## Supported SPF Domains

 The following SPF include domains are used by the resolver script to gather IP ranges: